takagi/lake/README.md

 ## Command line interface

 Clake can be also used via command line interface.
-Currently, only target is allowed to execute.
+Specifying a number of targets is allowd in the command line interface.

 **SYNOPSIS**

-    clake [-f clakefile] target
+    clake [-f clakefile] targets...

 **OPTIONS**